-"Growing" suburbs are areas which exceed the metro's rate of change in any four of six key market indicators.
-"Stable" areas meet or beat the metro in at least three indicators, and "Slow" areas are growing at rates less than the metro in two (or fewer) of the six indicators.
-While an index provides quick understanding, it is important to look more closely at the indicators themselves to understand more clearly the underlying factors affecting market growth and stability.
+"Growing" suburbs are areas which exceed the municipality's rate of change in any four of six key market indicators.
+"Stable" areas meet or beat the municipality in at least three indicators, and "Slow" areas are growing at rates less than the municipality in two (or fewer) of the six indicators.
+While an index provides quick understanding, it is important to look closely at the indicators themselves to understand the underlying factors affecting market growth and stability.

-CAHF Housing Performance Index Indicator Measured Implies Weight Price Average sales price Appreciation 25% Value Average property value Appreciation 25% Transac- tions Number of sales Demand 15% Percent bonded Bonds per sales Investment 15% Churn Repeat sales as a percent of total properties Activity 10% New properties New properties added to the registry Growth 10%
+CAHF Hou sing Performa nce Index Indicator Measured Implies Weight Price Average sales price Appreciation 25% Value Average property value Appreciation 25% Transac- tions Number of sales Demand 15% Percent bonded Bonds per sales Investment 15% Churn Repeat sales as a percent of total properties Activity 10% New Properties New properties added to the registry Growth 10%